triton-inference-server/server/docs/build.rst

   # rm -fr bazel-bin/src

-Buliding the Client Libraries and Examples
+Building the Client Libraries and Examples
 ------------------------------------------

 The provided Makefile.client and Dockerfile.client can be used to